A food intolerance is difficulty digesting certain foods and having an unpleasant physical reaction to them.

 - artificial food colours, preservatives or flavour enhancers

-Many people cut gluten from their diet thinking that they are intolerant to it, because they have symptoms that come on after eating wheat.
+Many people cut gluten from their diet thinking that they are intolerant to it, because they experience symptoms after eating wheat.

-But it's hard to know whether these symptoms are because of a genuine intolerance to gluten, an intolerance to something else in wheat, or nothing to do with wheat at all.
-It may help to read Should you cut bread from your diet?
+But it's hard to know whether these symptoms are because of an intolerance to gluten, an intolerance to something else in wheat, or nothing to do with wheat at all.
+It may help to read more about cutting out bread from your diet.

-In reality very few people need to cut out gluten from their diet, although it's important to do so if you have coeliac disease (which is neither an intolerance nor an allergy).
+Very few people need to cut out gluten from their diet, although it's important to do so if you have coeliac disease (which is not an intolerance, nor an allergy, but an autoimmune condition).

 How do I manage it?

-If you're confident you are intolerant to a particular food, the only way you can manage this is to stop eating the food for a while and then reintroduce small quantities while monitoring how much you can eat without symptoms coming on.
+If you're confident you are intolerant to a particular food, the only way to manage this is to stop eating the food for a while and then reintroduce small quantities while monitoring how much you can eat without causing symptoms.

-By checking food labels, you'll learn which sorts of foods to avoid.
+Check food labels to see which sorts of foods to avoid.

-If you think your child may have a food intolerance, check with your GP or a dietitian before eliminating foods from their diet, as a restricted diet could affect their growth and development.
+If you think your child may have a food intolerance, check with a GP or dietitian before eliminating foods from their diet, as a restricted diet could affect their growth and development.
 Cows' milk, for example, is an important source of calcium, vitamin D and protein.

 When do I need to see a specialist?

-Your GP may want to refer you to a specialist if they're not sure what's causing your symptoms and further tests are needed.
+A GP may refer you to a specialist if they're not sure what's causing your symptoms and further tests are needed.

 You may also be referred if your child has digestive symptoms (such as tummy pain and diarrhoea) and:

-- hasn't responded to any elimination diet that your healthcare professional recommended
+- has not responded to any elimination diets that your healthcare professional recommended

 - has reacted suddenly or severely to a food